getgrav/grav-learn/pages/17/02.content/02.headers/doc.md

     description: Give your page a powerup with Grav!
 [/codesh]

+> [!WARNING]
-!
-If a header is defined in both frontmatter.yaml and in page frontmatter, the page values is used, frontmatter.yaml values are overridden.
+> If a header is defined in both frontmatter.yaml and in page frontmatter, the page values is used, frontmatter.yaml values are overridden.

+> [!TIP]
-!!!!
-Utilizing frontmatter.yaml is a file-side feature and is **not supported** by the admin plugin.
+> Utilizing frontmatter.yaml is a file-side feature and is **not supported** by the admin plugin.